Boris Yeltsin circling over Shannon diplomatic incident

 On 30 September 1994, Boris Yeltsin, then President of the Russian Federation, was scheduled for an official state visit to Ireland but failed to get off his plane when it landed at Shannon Airport.
-The incident embarrassed the Irish government, in particular Taoiseach Albert Reynolds who was left standing at the foot of the stairs to Yeltsin's plane, and raised questions about Yeltsin's health and fitness to serve.
+The incident embarrassed the Irish government, in particular Taoiseach Albert Reynolds, who was left standing at the foot of the stairs to Yeltsin's plane, and raised questions about Yeltsin's health and fitness to serve.

 Background

-Boris Yeltsin travelled to New York to address the United Nations General Assembly on 26 September 1994.
+Boris Yeltsin had travelled to New York to address the United Nations General Assembly on 26 September 1994.
 He then travelled to Seattle, Washington, to promote trade relations between the United States and Russia.
-After delivering a speech Yeltsin departed for Moscow via Shannon.
-The choice of Shannon was symbolic; in 1980 Aeroflot started operations there as its most western non-NATO hub in Europe.
+After delivering a speech, Yeltsin departed for Moscow via Shannon.
+The choice of Shannon was symbolic; in 1980, Aeroflot started operations there as its most western non-NATO hub in Europe.

 The trip was scheduled at short notice.
 Reynolds was in Australia on official business when he learned of the intended stopover.
-He cut his visit short and returned to Ireland, landing at Shannon airport just a few hours before Yeltsin's scheduled arrival.
+He cut his visit short and returned to Ireland, landing at Shannon Airport just a few hours before Yeltsin's scheduled arrival.
 Thirty-one official vehicles waited on the runway to provide transportation to a formal reception at Dromoland Castle.
 The Irish Defence Forces brought in the band of the Southern Command and deployed one hundred soldiers of the 12th Infantry Battalion to serve as an honor guard.

+Irish documents declassified in 2024 reveal that Liam Canniffe, the Irish diplomatic head of protocol, allowed for the possibility that Yeltsin could be "worse for wear" and therefore instructed the army to forgo the military honors if this were the case.